donpowers/Tic-Tac-Toe-Client/README.md

 1. Be a single-page application.
 2. Use a custom game engine written by you.
 3. Be deployed online, where the rest of the world can access it.
-4 .Render a game board in the browser.
+4. Render a game board in the browser.
 5. Switch turns between X and O (or whichever markers you select).
 6. Visually display which side won if a player gets three in a row or show a draw/"cat’s game" if neither wins.